FlipperPA/wagtailcodeblock/README.md

 By default, it will be set with these languages:

     WAGTAIL_CODE_BLOCK_LANGUAGES = (
-        ('python', 'Python'),
+        ('bash', 'Bash/Shell'),
+        ('css', 'CSS'),
+        ('diff', 'diff'),
+        ('http', 'HTML'),
         ('javascript', 'Javascript'),
         ('json', 'JSON'),
-        ('bash', 'Bash/Shell'),
-        ('html', 'HTML'),
-        ('css', 'CSS'),
+        ('python', 'Python'),
         ('scss', 'SCSS'),
         ('yaml', 'YAML'),
     )

-The are set as a tuple of the PrismJS code and a descriptive label.
+This setting is comprised of the PrismJS code and a descriptive label.
 [Here is a list of available language highlighters on the PrismJS CDN we use](https://cdnjs.com/libraries/prism).

 ## Example Usage